-Note: The notations are explained starting at the highest level, with the name of a component notation and a basic definition of each component that comprises it.
+Note: The following notation explanations begin with the highest level notation.
+Each explanation includes the name of a component notation and a basic definition of each component that it contains.
 Some components require more detailed definitions, which are included later in this section